Best 5G cell phone plan Android Central 2021

-This plan only includes 3GB of LTE hotspot so it may be worth it to step up to the Magenta Plus plan for $15 more if you use a lot of data on your other devices.
+This plan only includes 5GB of LTE hotspot so it may be worth it to step up to the Magenta Max plan for $15 more if you use a lot of data on your other devices.
 Similarly, you can drop down to the Essentials plan if you only need the basics.
 This makes T-Mobile one of the easiest ways to try out 5G without needing to go for the most expensive plan.
 If you're bringing the family, you can get your third line for free.

 - All plans get 5G